(updated July 2016)

 When is your next book coming out?

 My next novel Gem & Dixie, slated for April 2017 from Balzer+Bray/HarperCollins.

 How do I contact you about doing an interview, speaking at a conference, a school, a book festival, etc?

 Contact Author Appearances at Little, Brown Books for Young Readers.
-Note that I am not accepting invitations for the rest of 2015, so I can focus on my writing.
+Note that I am not accepting invitations for things that happen the rest of 2015, so I can focus on my writing.

 Will you blurb my book?